-The developer testing was performed on approximately 750 items by the developer.
+The developer testing was performed on approximately 550 items by the developer.

 By the coverage analysis, it was verified that all security functions and external interfaces described in the functional specification had been tested.
-By the depth analysis, it was verified that all the subsystems and subsystem interfaces described in the TOE design had been sufficiently tested.

 (c) Result

 The evaluator confirmed an approach of the performed developer testing and the legitimacy of tested items, and confirmed consistencies between the testing approach described in the testing plan and the actual testing approach.